ErikMuir/Bravura/README.md

 ### Accidental

 An [Accidental](./docs/Bravura.Tonality/Accidental.md) consists of a name, a number, and a symbol.
 The number represents how many half-steps (semitones) away from Natural that it will change the Note that it's paired with.
-New Accidentals, like Notes, cannot be instantiated.
+New accidentals, like notes, cannot be instantiated.

 **The 5 accidentals and their semitone values:**